sachinkumar-official/Snaatak-Documentation/VCS Setup Implementation.md

 # Introduction

 This document will walk you through the step-by-step process of installing GitHub, an essential platform for version control and collaborative software development.
-GitHub is a web-based platform and version control system that plays a crucial role in modern software development.
-It provides a collaborative environment for developers to host, manage, and share their code repositories.
+For more information follow this [link](https://github.com/Snaatak-Apt-Get-Swag/documentation/blob/SCRUM-90-sachin/VCS/Features-VCS/Setup/README.md)

 ***